pygeo/pycmbs/docsrc/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another alternative to work with pyCMBS is to used the master branch of
 the code repository.
 The code is hosted on a github repository.
+All
+dependencies  must have been installed before.

 To retrieve the code do the following::